helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 end
 ```

-The code above is pretty straightforward: `band_params` parses the parameters from the request and returns a Hash, which `Band.new` uses to create a new Band object.
-That object can either be saved to the database or not depending on its validity.
+The code above is pretty straightforward: `band_params` parses the parameters from the request and returns a Hash-like object, which `Band.new` uses to create a new Band object.
+That data can either be saved to the database or not depending on its validity.
 So how do we change this to accept an Array of Bands instead of a single Band.

 **Updating the strong params**
 First, our strong parameters need to be updated to accept an Array of data.
 Instead of going straight to updating the controller, let's play with `Parameters` in the Rails console.
 We'll create a new `Parameters` object using the same data format we expect to receive from the frontend: